atridadl/atridadl/README.md

 ## My name is Atridad!
 I'm a researcher, full-stack developer, and IT professional.
 Thanks for checking out my profile!

-### Where are your project?
+### Where are your projects?

-This accound is strictly for professional collaboration that requires GitHub.
+This accound is **strictly for professional collaboration** that requires GitHub.
 If you're looking for my personal work, it lives over [here](https://git.atri.dad/atridad).